OpenSourceTB/TB_Website_Code/README.md

    If name, url provided: "Member Name" as a link to the url.
    If name, affiliation provided: "Member Name, affiliation" without a link.
    If gravatar_email provided, the member's gravatar is obtained and shown.
-      If missing, a default image (blue outline figure) is shown.
+      If missing, the "avatar" (if provided) image is shown.

-      If an entry does not correspond to an actual gravatar, a stylistic G image (the gravatar standard) is shown.
+      If neither gravatar_image nor avatar is provided, a default image (blue outline figure) is shown.

-        If the G image is shown, it could be due to a misspelling.
+      If a gravatar_email is provided but does not correspond to an actual Gravatar (possibly a misspelling), a stylistic G image (the gravatar standard) is shown.

-   Discipline is intended to identify the individual's area of expertise, such as "chemistry", "Biologist", etc.
+   If both gravatar_email and avatar entries are provided for a given team member, the gravatar image is used.

 Sponsors
 --------